mchiuminatto/triple_barrier/README.md

 ### Examples

+#### Using triple barrier with Pandas apply method

+In this section we analyze a set of case scenarios that will illustrate how to use triple barrier to label trades.

+##### Case 1: Long strategy using stop loss, take profit and time expiration orders.

+##### Case 2: Short strategy using stop loss, take profit and time expiration orders.

+##### Case 3: Long strategy using stop loss, take profit, time expiration and dynamic exit orders.

+##### Case 4: Short strategy using trailing stop

+#### Using triple barrier to calculate individual trades

+#### Plotting trades

 This is a work in progress, but you can find some examples here:

 You can see use case examples in this [folder](./docs/examples)